liquidinstruments/moku-examples/docs/README.md

 ### RESTful API
 The Moku Scripting API is built around a RESTful HTTP interface, allowing for access from a wide range of programming languages.
 It makes remote access easy, as the standard HTTP protocol is low bandwidth and commonly allowed to traverse firewalls.

+Support for the next generation of Moku products.
+The Scripting API supports almost all the same features of the Moku iPad and Desktop Applications; if you need something that's missing, please reach out to our [Support Engineers](mailto:support@liquidinstruments.com).

 Python and MATLAB libraries are provided that wrap the RESTful API in a way that feels natural to programmers of all levels.

-### Moku:Pro and Moku:Go
-Support for the next generation of Moku products, with Moku:Lab support coming soon.
-The Scripting API supports almost all the same features of the Moku iPad and Desktop Applications; if you need something that's missing, please reach out to our [Support Engineers](mailto:support@liquidinstruments.com).
 ### Device Discovery
 The Python Scripting API comes bundled with the `moku` command line tool for device discovery.
 Quickly find and connect to the right device without worrying about network configurations.